Best Ultrasonic Denture Cleaner Machine Options

 Step 5 – Rinse Then Soak Your False Teeth

 The final step to using your ultrasonic cleaner is very important.
-Once the cleaning cycle has completed, remove your dentures and rinse them off thoroughly under a tap.
+Once the cleaning cycle has finished, remove your dentures and rinse them off thoroughly under a tap.
 Follow this by soaking them overnight in a cleaning solution.
 The added cleaning in the soaking solution will ensure that by morning, your dentures are completely clean and ready for you to put back into your mouth for the day.

 Our Picks of the Best Ultrasonic Denture Cleaner Options